PGA West Stadium Golf Course Review

 PGA West Stadium Course Hole 16: “San Andreas Fault” is simply terrifying.
 There is severe mounding and OB right from tee to green.
 That which is left, however, is far more daunting to the psyche.
 The bunkers after which the hole is named dominate the landscape of the hole and the largest of these is entrenched along the entire left side of the green.
 All approach shots feed towards it and once the golfer finds it, there can be no escape.

 PGA West Stadium Course Hole 17: “Alcatraz” – true island hole, with the added bonus of rock bounces and mountain views.
 Enough said.

-PGA West Stadium Course Hole 18: It wouldn't be right if the last hole of the day wasn't brutal, so this long par four with water in play left on both shots is a fitting end.
+PGA West Stadium Course Hole 18: It wouldn't be right if the last hole of the day wasn't brutal, so this long par four with water in play left on both shots (and pot bunkers / mounding to the right) is a fitting end.